The Surprising Revolt at the Most Liberal College in the Country

 But another RAR member did offer a specific via Facebook: “The appropriation of AAVE [African American Vernacular English] on her shirt during lecture: ‘Poetry is lit’ is a form of anti-blackness.”

 During Martínez Valdivia’s lecture on Sappho, protesters sat together in the seats wearing all black; they confronted her after class, with at least one of them yelling at the professor about her past trauma, bringing her to tears.
 “I am intimidated by these students,” Martínez Valdivia later wrote, noting she is “scared to teach courses on race, gender, or sexuality, or even texts that bring these issues up in any way—and I am a gay mixed-race woman.”
-Such fear, she revealed in an op-ed for the Washington Post, prompted some of her colleagues—”including people of color, immigrants, and those without tenure”—to avoid lecturing altogether.
+Such fear, she revealed in an op-ed for the Washington Post, prompted some of her colleagues— “including people of color, immigrants, and those without tenure”—to avoid lecturing altogether.

 * * *